-1. Preliminary Application: Complete the International Student Application for F-1/M-1 visa.
+1. Preliminary Application: International Student Application , New and Transfer students must complete the international student application for F-1/M-1 visa admission.
 (Form in English, only)

 Pay application fee by credit card via secure portal.When submitting your payment, click the submit button ONLY ONCE.If you press the button more than once you will be over charged.
 If you are not sure if your payment went through the first time, CONTACT OUR OFFICE FIRST BEFORE TRYING AGAIN.
 A confirmation receipt will be delivered to your email upon processing your payment.

-Required Documents Required Documents Required Document Required Docu
+Required Documents Required Documents Required Documet Required Docu

 1. English Proficiency: Required for students applying to the Regular program and whose first language is not English.

 Applicants to the regular academic college programs must provide proof of English proficiency through ONE of the following tests or language programs.
 Please send official transcript or score report from any one of the following (NO OTHER TEST SCORES WILL BE ACCEPTED.
 TEST SCORE MUST BE WITHIN THE LAST TWO YEARS)

 If you fall below the required level/ score, you may apply to the college's intensive English program designed for international students: The American Language and Culture Institute (ALCI).Student can start at ALCI to improve English Skills with no language proficiency requirements.Long Beach City College will issue an I-20 for the ALCI – Language Program.
 Once you successfully complete and assess out of the ALCI program, you may enter the regular academic college program without taking any of the above tests.
 (Students who have the proper English skills may not be admitted to our intensive language program.)